6one2/StarbucksChallenge/docs/index.md

     <img src="./assets/res_table_spending.png" width="600px">
 </div>

 The top 10 conversion rates by the largest difference between `bogo` and `discount` (Table 4) is probably the table that would yield the best insights on how to drive future interventions.
-In that regard, the 48 to 74 years of age female customers that became members between July 2013 and August 2015 with an income below 50k seem not interested in the `bogo` offers but convert about 52% of the `discount` offers.
+In that regard, the 48 to 74 years old female customers that became members between July 2013 and August 2015 with an income below 50k (Table 4, row #6) do not seem interested in the `bogo` offers but convert about 52% of the `discount` offers.

 <div style="text-align:center; margin:20px">
     <p class="cap">